jordymeow/meow-gallery/readme.txt

 Nothing yet.

 == Changelog ==

+= 3.4.1 =
+* Fix: There were issues when using Infinite with a specific Image Size.

 = 3.4.0 =
 * Fix: One (actually useless) argument was missing to the post_gallery filter.